MichaelRuhwedel/sensor-micronaut/README.md

 ./gradlew influxdbDevStop
 ```

-* `influxdbStart` and `influxdbStop` have been tested Linux (maybe mac-os) if you're using another OS,
+* `influxdbStart` and `influxdbStop` are using docker and have been tested on Linux.
+If you're using another OS,
-please start influxDB with the command you may find in the [influxDbStart Task](build.gradle).
+please start influxDB with a command similar to what the [influxDbStart Task](build.gradle) in `build.gradle` uses.

 * For debugging, you'll find  that [Application](src/main/java/com/mruhwedel/application/Application.java)
   has a main method that you can run.
 It's the same method that the task `run` calls.